 Attention Deficit Disorder is a disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.

-KIF1A Associated Neurological Disorder can only be diagnosed through genetic testing.
 Because spasticity, epilepsy and hypotonia are common symptoms, medical professionals often mistake KAND for cerebral palsy or other more common diseases.
+Additionally, KIF1A mutations have been identified in several other disease studies, highlighting the symptom overlap of KAND with other developmental or degenerative disorders.

 If you believe you have an incorrect diagnosis, you must seek genetic testing to receive a correct diagnosis and appropriate care.
 Because KAND is neurodegenerative, we don’t have time to wait.
 An incorrect diagnosis could impact the progressive nature of KAND.